 With such complaints we have to establish if a problem exists, and if it does, we take action to stop it happening again.

 Our role is not to seek compensation and we cannot be involved in any financial aspect of the complaint.

 The purpose of investigating food complaints is to ensure they don't happen again.
 Where producers/manufacturers have failed in their duty to provide safe and wholesome food, is to fulfil an enforcement duty.

 Our investigation does not seek compensation or redress from the producer/supplier.
 Food complaints will not be returned following any investigation.

-Once you pass a food complaint to us, we will consider the complaint in the context of normal food production/sale and decide what course of action take.
-There are various options that we will discuss with you when the officer calls to collect the food or complete the food complaint form, but it is our decision what action to take.
+Once you pass a food complaint to us, we will consider the complaint in the context of normal food production/sale and decide what course of action to take.
+There are various options that we will discuss with you when the officer calls to collect the food or complete the food complaint form.
+However it is our decision what action to take.

 Advice on handling food complaints

-If you would like to make a complaint about a food provider in South Cambridgeshire, contact the Environmental Health team.
+If you would like to make a complaint about a food provider in South Cambridgeshire, contact our Food & Safety Team using the details below.